DanHulton/diligen/README.md

 Run `npm install` from the project folder to ensure all NPM packages are installed.

+Run `npm start` to start the service.

+If you have `supervisor` installed globally, you can run `npm run dev` to ensure that modified sever code is reloaded automatically when changed.

-run `npm start` to start the service.
-If you plan on making changes to the client code (located in `client-src`), run `npm run watch-client` to ensure that changes to client code are automatically compiled when changed.
+If you plan on making changes to the client code (located in `client-src`), run `npm run develop-client` to ensure that changes to client code are automatically compiled when changed.

 ## Running tests

-To test files, run `npm test`.
+To test all files, run `npm test`.

 ## Deployment